jessykalycia/jessykalycia/README.md

 ### [Sophia Forge](https://www.sophiaforge.com)

-My biggest project -- a **game development operating system**.
+My biggest project -- a **game development workstation**.
 A desktop IDE for designing, tracking, and assembling every piece of a game project: narrative design, level layout, game content, media assets, production tracking, and more.

 Built with **Electron + React + NestJS**, it runs entirely offline with local-first file storage, and connects to **Unreal Engine 5** via a custom WebSocket plugin for bidirectional sync.